hackathon-in-a-box/example-hackathon-submission/README.md

 2. Deploy your the code to [Heroku](http://heroku.com)
 3. Profit

-Our code is licensed under the [ABRMS](https://github.com/landondyer/kasm/blob/master/LICENSE) license.
-Pull requests will be accepted to this repo.
+Our code is licensed under the [MIT License](LICENSE.md) license.
+Pull requests will be accepted to this repo, pending review and approval.